Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 This discussion applies also to the $\Delta F=2$ operators in (\ref{normal}) except that now mixing under renormalization between operators $Q_1^{\rm LR}$ and $Q_2^{\rm LR}$ and similarly between $Q_1^{\rm SLL}$ and $Q_2^{\rm SLL}$ takes place.
 Explicit formulae for this case can be found in \cite{Buras:2001ra}.

-In some extensions of the SM FCNC operators are generated already at tree level but also in this case analogous discussion can be made.
+In some extensions of the SM FCNC operators are generated already at tree level but also in this case an analogous discussion can be made.
+We will be more explicit about this during our presentation.

-The QCD calculations in this class are described in Section 4 and the relevant references are collected in Table~\ref{TAB2}.
+The QCD calculations in this class are described in Section~\ref{sec:4} and the relevant references are collected in Table~\ref{TAB2}.

 {\bf Class 3}